saqibsafdar11/DfE_P8_Project/README.md

 The datasets for this project were sourced from the Department for Education (DfE) and the Ministry of Housing, Communities and Local Government (MHCLG).
 They provide key metrics on school performance and socioeconomic data for the academic year 2022-23.

 ### Objectives
+- 1. Evaluate National Disparities in Educational Performance Between Advantaged and Disadvantaged Pupils**
-- Identify schools that perform well above the national average for disadvantaged pupils.
+- 2. Identify and analyse outlier schools nationally for progress 8 scores for disadvantaged pupils and investigate contributing factors.**
-- Analyze the relationship between school performance and socioeconomic status.
-- Explore factors influencing positive outliers in school performance.
+- 3. Identify and evaluate the top performing multi-academy trusts in supporting disadvantaged pupils.**

+This objective will conduct statistical analysis to identify top performing multi-academy trusts and their success in closing the disadvantage gap.
+Hypothesis testing and regression analysis will be conducted to determine the level of impact of potential factors

 ## Project Structure
 ```